COM - Applied Communications (COM)

 COM 2103 Creative Writing (3-1-3)

-Explores the basic elements of creative fiction and non-fiction writing, including characters, conflict, setting, narrative and dialogue as well as copywriting and anecdotes.
-Students will read a variety of works of fiction as well as texts on writing creatively.
-Students will develop vocabulary for talking about how fiction works and how to write creatively.
-Frequent writing exercises will give students the opportunity to practice and hone their creative writing skills.
+Introduces the fundamentals of creative fiction and non-fiction writing, including character development, conflict, setting, narrative, dialogue, copywriting, and anecdotes.
+Explores a variety of literary works and writing techniques.
+Students develop a critical vocabulary for discussing fiction and engage in frequent writing exercises to refine their creative writing skills.

 COM 2313 Project Management for Media (2-2-3)

-Provides the essential knowledge of project management principles, methods, tools and techniques used in media projects.
-Develops a broader understanding of what constitutes a project, and the role of a project manager in project set up, execution, control, analysis and reviews.
-Applying industry-standard tools and practices, media projects are simulated to provide authentic learning experience
+Introduces essential principles, methods, tools, and techniques of project management in media projects.
+Explores the role of the project manager in project setup, execution, control, analysis, and review.
+Applies industry-standard tools and practices through simulated media projects to provide an authentic learning experience.

 COM 3606 Work Placement I (0-15-6)